 Maternal Mortality

 This virtual event featured a panel of experts from the University of Alabama at Birmingham, Jefferson County Dept. of Health, Auburn School of Nursing, Alabama State Perinatal Division, and more, leading discussions around this critical issue facing communities in our region and beyond.
-This panel discussion aimed to help participants better understand the burden of maternal complications and mortality and to foster conversation on the health disparities that exist among the populations at greatest risk.
+This panel discussion aimed to help participants better understand the burden of maternal complications and mortality and to foster conversation on the health issues that exist among the populations at greatest risk.
 Through discussion as well as educating the public through awareness, we hope to impact clinical practice and to explore ways to partner in research toward solutions in improving maternal outcomes in communities.

 Community Violence